SplatDem/Soomer/README.md

 # Soomer
-Soomer is a zoomer application for wlroots written in rust.
+Soomer is a zoomer application for wlroots and (maybe other wayland backends) written in rust...
+But maybe Ill rewrite the program in C because C ROCKS and rust SUCKS (joke).

 ![demo](demo.gif)

+> [!NOTE]
+> Tested in sway and niri.

 ## Bindings
 | Key     | Action          |